Joachim26/StockfishPlusNPS/README.md

 [![Build Status](https://github.com/official-stockfish/Stockfish/actions/workflows/stockfish.yml/badge.svg)](https://github.com/official-stockfish/Stockfish/actions)
 [![Build Status](https://ci.appveyor.com/api/projects/status/github/official-stockfish/Stockfish?branch=master&svg=true)](https://ci.appveyor.com/project/mcostalba/stockfish/branch/master)

+[StockfishPlusNPS](https://github.com/Joachim26/StockfishPlusNPS) is a slightly modified Stockfish+ for human play with nps reduction, randomized evaluation, search-depth-, and search-nodes-limit.
+The strength of the first two modifications can be set in the uci options from 0 to 100, while search-depth may be limited to values from 1 to 20 and search-nodes to values up to 500000.
+All mods can be used in any combination together with UCI_Elo and Skill Level settings, to reduce the strength of the engine when playing against humans.
+With default settings, StockfishNPS plays exactly like the current Stockfish16_dev.
+Changing only Search_Nodes to 1 (or 5 or 10) reduces ELO roughly to 1400.
+That's a good starting point for additional option changes.
+Have fun!

 [Stockfish](https://stockfishchess.org) is a free, powerful UCI chess engine derived from Glaurung 2.1.
 Stockfish is not a complete chess program and requires a UCI-compatible graphical user interface (GUI) (e.g. XBoard with PolyGlot, Scid,